August 7, 2013

 School Food Success Stories

-Schools across the country are making big changes in the cafeteria this year as a result of the U.S. Department of Agriculture’s updated nutrition standards for school meals.
-However, many schools have been successfully serving healthier meals that students enjoy since before the new standards were put in place.
+Schools across the country are making big changes in the cafeteria a result of the U.S. Department of Agriculture’s updated nutrition standards for school foods.
+However, many schools have been successfully serving healthy options that students enjoy since before the new standards were put in place.

-The Kids’ Safe and Healthful Foods Project talked to five school districts across the country to find out.
+The Kids’ Safe and Healthful Foods Project talked to school districts across the country to find out how they did it.
 From introducing garden bars, to collaborating with local farmers and incorporating nutrition into lesson plans, these districts found creative ways to address their unique challenges.

 Support Safe & Healthy School Snacks Now!

 Sign the petition and join our effort to ensure all children have access to safe and healthy food at school.